ShreyasKolpe/epigraphia-rest-apis/README.md

 POST /api/v1/source_text_chapter/search

 {
+    "source_text": {
+        "id": ,
         "title": "",
         "subtitle": "",
         "series": "",
         "volume": ""
     }
+}
 ```

-Note: Any combination of attributes of `source_text` can be supplied to identify it
+Note:  To identify `source_text` provide either the `id` or a combination of the other attributes.

 Response: